 By Callum Weir

-Meet Tom, Dick and Harry – a trio of robots.
+Meet Tom, Dick and Harry – a trio of robots with dreams of saving the world.
 Along with Wilma, the digital brains behind the robots, they could revolutionise the way we farm over the coming decades.

-Resembling luridly painted miniature Mars exploration rovers, they are being developed by an agri-tech start up from Salisbury called the Small Robot Company to monitor crop health, seek out and destroy weeds, and plant seeds – and we’re testing them on our National Trust farm on the Wimpole Estate.
+Resembling luridly painted miniature Mars exploration rovers, they are being developed by Ben and Sam, owners of agri-tech start-up the Small Robot Company, to monitor crop health, seek out and destroy weeds, and plant seeds.

 We have 370 hectares (914 acres) of arable land that we use for growing cereal crops.
 Our farm is one of 20 in the Small Robot Company’s Farming Advisory Group, but is the only organic farm, which makes it a challenging test site as we have more weeds – it gives the robot more to learn!